 Overall, we’re pretty happy with the selections of restaurants that are open right now.
-The table service restaurants are strong with Mama Melrose’s Ristorante Italiano, Sci-Fi Dine-In, 50’s Prime Time and the Hollywood Brown Derby all open.
+The table service restaurants are strong with Mama Melrose’s Ristorante Italiano, Sci-Fi Dine-In, 50’s Prime Time, and the Hollywood Brown Derby all open.

 Most of the dining locations have done a good job handling the new safety measures, and are fairly efficient.
 Using Disney’s Mobile Ordering system is highly recommended by Cast Members, and we have had nothing but good experiences with it, making ordering food very convenient.
 You should be using it, safety measures or not.

-Tables are well-spaced in all restaurants, and we didn’t feel that other guests we too close to us at any time.
+The tables are well-spaced in all restaurants, and we didn’t feel that other guests we too close to us at any time.

 Oga’s Cantina is our favorite bar in Disney World, but the experience is a lot different than what you might have experienced in the past.
 There are no walk-ins right now so you must have an advanced dining reservation, which you can do online as always.

 The bar itself feels less crowded when compared to how packed it normally is.
 That buzz that’s normally in the air is slowly coming back and should get better once capacity is 100%.

 Standing is now permitted at the bar but guests have to keep their masks on until their drinks are served.
 They also are being very strict about the 45-minute time limits since they are allowing fewer guests at a time.